D-Mad/Video-Style-Transfer/README.md

 ```sh
 ffmpeg -i video.mp4 ./frames/%d.jpg
 ```
-2. open the interactive [Jupyter notebook](/video_transfer.ipynb) to fine-tune the content-style trade-off on the first frame and apply the satisfied transfer effect to other frames.
+2. open the interactive Jupyter notebook, [video_transfer.ipynb](/video_transfer.ipynb), to fine-tune the content-style trade-off on the first frame and apply the satisfied transfer effect to other frames.

 **Note:** You can also use this notebook to address photorealistic transfer tasks.
 Some examples are shown as below.